Guttural R: Portuguese

 The dialect of the fishermen of Setúbal used the voiced uvular fricative [ʁ] for all instances of "r" – word start, intervocalic, postconsonantal and syllable ending.
-This same pronunciation is attested in people with rhotacism, in a new developing variety of young people in São Tomean Portuguese (Bouchard, 2017), and in non-native speakers of French or German origin.
+This same pronunciation is attested in people with rhotacism, in a new developing variety of young people in São Tomean Portuguese, and in non-native speakers of French or German origin.

-In Africa, the classical alveolar trill is mostly still dominant, due to separate development from European Portuguese.
+In Africa and Asia, the classical alveolar trill is mostly still dominant, due to separate development from European Portuguese.

 In Brazil, the normal pronunciation of rr is voiceless, either as a voiceless velar fricative [x], voiceless uvular fricative [χ] or a voiceless glottal fricative [h].
 In many dialects, this voiceless sound not only replaces all occurrences of the traditional trill, but is also used for all r that is not followed by a vowel (i.e. when at the end of a syllable, which uses a flap in other dialects).
 The resulting distribution can be described as: